Chesterfield S40 1NH

-Virtual Information events are held every few weeks, if you are interested in joining an online information event to hear more about volunteering with Samaritans please email our branch at [email protected]
+Virtual Information events are held every few months or whenever we have sufficient demand.
+If you are interested in joining an online information event to hear more about volunteering with Samaritans please email our branch at [email protected]

-Joining an Information Event doesn’t commit you to anything, it simply allows you to be better informed before deciding whether volunteering with Samaritans is something you'd like to explore further.
+Joining an Information Event is not a mandatory part of recruitment and doesn’t commit you to anything, it simply allows you to be better informed before deciding whether volunteering with Samaritans is something you'd like to explore further.

 Becoming a Listening Volunteer at Chesterfield

-- An online application made after attending one of our information evenings or after spending time learning all about Samaritans on the website
+- An online application made after spending time learning all about Samaritans on the website

 - An interview process

 - Before being accepted you would be asked for references

 - If accepted you would have a DBS (Disclosure and Barring Service) check

 Our Training Programme